African safari Pictures

 Fish Eagle

 It has a very distinct appearance: a white head, neck and tail with black and chestnut body and wings.
 It looks a lot like the bigger bald eagle found in the USA.
+The female is larger than the male.

 Fish Eagle Pictures On Safari